ibm-cloud-docs/data-virtualization/about.md

 ### Scalable and elastic cloud service

-{{site.data.keyword.Db2_on_Cloud_short}} is an elastic service, and allows you to independently scale compute and storage through an intuitive UI or REST API.
+Data Virtualization is an elastic service, and allows you to independently scale compute and storage through an intuitive UI or REST API.

 ### Expertly managed and highly secure

-Day-to-day operations for {{site.data.keyword.Db2_on_Cloud_short}}, including database monitoring, uptime checks and failovers, are fully automated.
+Day-to-day operations for Data Virtualization, including database monitoring, uptime checks and failovers, are fully automated.
 Operations are supplemented by a DevOps team that are on call to handle unexpected system failures.
 Data is encrypted at rest and in motion by default.
 Administrators can also restrict access to sensitive data through data masking, row permissions, and role-based security, and can utilize database audit utilities to maintain audit trails for their database.
 IBM Key Protect and {{site.data.keyword.cloud_notm}} service endpoint are also supported.

 ### Run your own apps